Large-Raccoon/LW-Score-Tracker/README.md

     - Save your updated roster.csv (make sure to keep it in the same config folder)

 6. config.json
-    - Set your score requirements
     - From the same config folder in step 5, you will find "config.json".
 Open this with notepad or any plaintext editor of your choice.
+        - Set your score requirements:
           ```
           "Alliance": {
             "RosterName": "roster.csv", <-- The name of your roster file in config